BastilleBSD/bastille/docs/chapters/migration.rst

 First, you must have bastille configured both locally and remotely to use the same filesystem configuration.
 ZFS on both, or UFS on both.

-Second, we need a user on the remote system that has key-based authentication set up.
-Bastille does not support password-based authentication.
-This also implies that SSH is working on the remote system.
-This user also needs ``sudo`` permissions on the remote system.

-Third, if updating from a previous version, please make sure to ``diff`` your ``bastille.conf`` file, as the ``migrate`` sub-command adds a new variable called ``bastille_migratedir``.
+Second, you must create a user on the remote system that will be used to migrate the jail.
+The user must be able to log in via SSH using either key-based authentication, or password based authentication.
+The user also needs ``sudo`` permissions on the remote system.
+This user should then be given as the ``USER`` arg in the ``migrate`` command.

+If you are using key-based auth, the keys should be stored in the default location at ``$HOME/.ssh/id_rsa``, where ``$HOME`` is the users home directory.
+This is the default location for ssh keys, and where Bastille will try to load them from.

+If you want to use password based authentication, simply run ``bastille migrate -p TARGET USER HOST``.
+This will prompt you to enter the password for the remote system, which Bastille will then use during the migration process.

 Migration
 ^^^^^^^^^